jschneier/django-storages/docs/backends/azure.rst

 Settings
 ********

-The following settings should be set within the standard django configuration file, usually `settings.py`.
+The following settings should be set within the standard Django configuration file, usually `settings.py`.

 Set the default storage (i.e: for media files) and the static storage